|

 Maintaining the trustworthiness of your sending server is an on-going job.

-We have multiple IP address ranges, a server in the US and backup routes through partner
+We have multiple IP address ranges, a server in the US and backup routes with

-mail-servers, just in case we have difficulties getting through to some addresses.
+partner mail-servers, just in case we have difficulties getting emails

 Smarthost service: |